 Then I hit the page about interest rates and charges.
 Bam!
 Remember that thing about being straightforward, nope!
 What is APR, why is there no definition of APR?
 What are these numbers?
 What is the difference between Interest Rates and Interest Charges?
 Somebody, anybody?

 The Bank of America app took me to its online site where I applied for a credit card.
 It wasn’t too hard, but then again I have to wait to be approved.

 During my skim of the FAQs, I noticed I had the option to get my FICO score.
 I turned to my friend David and asked, what a FICO score was.
-He sat in thought for a moment and said “oh yeah, we learned this in one of my finance classes but honestly I forgot what it meant”.
-So, we took a conscious decision to ignore the FICO.
+He sat in thought for a moment and said ‘oh yeah, we learned this in one of my finance classes but honestly I forgot what it meant.’
+So, we made a conscious decision to ignore the FICO.